UoB-HPC/SimEng/.github/ISSUE_TEMPLATE/simeng-instruction-NYI-or-Alias.md

 Provide the command line expression used to run SimEng e.g. `./simeng /path/to/configs/a64fx.yaml /path/to/myBinary.elf`

 **Console Printout**
-Please provide a copy of SimEng's console printout prior to its end-of-execution statistics Please do not include any binary specific output.
+Please provide a copy of SimEng's console printout prior to its end-of-execution statistics.
+Please do not include any binary specific output.
 E.g.
 ```bash
 ./simeng configs/a64fx.yaml myStaticBinary.elf